How to register a death in the UK

 - any documents relating to the receipt of a pension allowance from government funds (Scotland only)

-The Registrar will then register the death, issue the death certificate and provide the necessary documents for the Simplicity Cremation to proceed.
+The Registrar will then register the death, issue the death certificate and provide the necessary documents for the funeral arrangements to be made.

 The Next of Kin will also need these documents if they have to deal with social security or pension claims, insurance policies, savings accounts or Premium Bonds and also for the Will.